-There is an association between serotonergic drugs with 5-HT2B receptor agonist activity, including fenfluramine (the active ingredient in FINTEPLA), and valvular heart disease and pulmonary arterial hypertension [see Warnings and Precautions (5.1)].
+FINTEPLA can cause valvular heart disease and pulmonary arterial hypertension [see Warnings and Precautions (5.1)].

 Echocardiogram assessments are required before, during, and after treatment with FINTEPLA.
 The benefits versus the risks of initiating or continuing FINTEPLA must be considered, based on echocardiogram findings [see Dosage and Administration (2.1, 2.6) and Warnings and Precautions (5.1)].